AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

         print(f'{i} received an orange, {oranges} oranges remaining')
 ```

-Which is basically a biased decision to give oranges to those kids who's name contains big letter **K**.
-This is exactly how it's programmed at the line 2.
+This code scans every name in the list, and if it contains big letter 'K' then kid gets an orange.
+This is due to if statement at the line 2 which leaves Aki without an orange.
 But what about more responsible solution?

 ```python
 if oranges == 3: